X-ray (Radiography) - Abdomen

 Children in the hospital who cannot be brought to the x-ray room can be x-rayed at their bedside with a portable device.

 The x-ray technologist will position the child, and then walk behind a wall or into the next room to activate the x-ray machine.
 The child must remain still to reduce the possibility of blurring the image.
-Older children will be asked to hold their breath and stay still for a few seconds during the x-ray, while infants may need to be gently restrained.
+Older children will be asked to hold their breath and stay still for a few seconds during the x-ray, while infants may need assistance to keep still.

 What will I experience during and after the procedure?